wessenstam/ts2019/buckets/buckets.rst

 Object Versioning
 .................

-On your Windows VM, open Cyberduck and connect to the object store using Bob’s access credentials.
+On your Windows VM, open Cyberduck and connect to the object store using Bob’s access credentials (If not already connected).

 Select Bob’s bucket and click Get Info.